cao-jacky/personal_portfolio/docs/experience.md

 ## University of Helsinki, Finland
 **Postdoctoral researcher**: *April 2024 - Present*

 I am currently a postdoctoral researcher in the [6G research group](https://www.helsinki.fi/en/networks/6g-research){:target="_blank"} at the Department of Computer Science.

-- (April 2024 – February 2025) I am subcontracted to perform research for Nokia Bell Labs (Network Systems and Security Research Lab) in a joint project with the University of Helsinki, "data efficiency techniques for mobile networks."
+I am currently working in the [Untangling People Flow](https://untanglingpeopleflow.com/){:target="_blank"} project and consortium, and I was previously subcontracted to perform research for Nokia Bell Labs (Network Systems and Security Research Lab) in a joint project with the University of Helsinki, "data efficiency techniques for mobile networks.".

-- (March 2025 – ) I am a researcher in the [Untangling People Flow](https://untanglingpeopleflow.com/){:target="_blank"} project and consortium.
+- Designed and deployed Python-based data pipelines to extract insights from large-scale LiDAR datasets, supporting data-driven urban innovation and optimisation.
+- Built and showcased a proof-of-concept computer vision prototype at the 2024 Nokia Foundation Awards, improving data-sharing efficiency.
+- Collaborated with Nokia Bell Labs on applied R&D, leading to two granted patents for innovative data-processing techniques.
+- Produced clear technical documentation and reports supporting technology adoption and decision-making.

 ---

 ## University of Helsinki, Finland
 **Visiting researcher**: *December 2023 - March 2024*

 I was a visiting researcher to the [6G research group](https://www.helsinki.fi/en/networks/6g-research){:target="_blank"} at the Department of Computer Science.

-- I researched the enhancement of networking for extended reality communications.
+I researched the enhancement of networking for extended reality communications.

 ---